ewxrjk/inntest/README.md

 -------------------------

-A more fine-grained approach is to run `build` to build INN and then run indidivual test scripts to install and test with particular configurations.
+A more fine-grained approach is to run `build` to build INN and then run individual test scripts to install and test with particular configurations.

 The test configurations are: